 DONALD ALEXANDER KOMROWER, major in the 102nd Royal Artillery, the Northumberland Hussars, was one of three sons of William and Adele Komrower; William was President of our congregation in 1943.
 All three sons served in the army.
 Donald had been to MGS and Manchester University, where he played rugby.
 In 1942 he had been reported missing in Libya but had in fact been taken prisoner by the Italians and was later freed.
 He died on 18 September 1944 in the Normandy campaign.
 His brothers survived the war, and our window showing the temple service is dedicated to him.

 ALBERT LEVY, corporal in the Signals Corps, son of Marco and Zephyrine Levy of West Didsbury, died on 18 July 1944 during the Normandy campaign.
+His brother, Victor Levy, was the mother of our member Jean Tragen.

 ARTHUR POGREL, sergeant navigator in the RAF, son of Joseph and Yettie Pogrell from Crumpsall, died on 19 August 1942, aged 25, when his Wellington bomber went missing off Wales during a training exercise.